Anum-2017/Spec-Kit-Plus-Guides/Claude-Code/WITH-PYTHON.md

 claude
 ```

-Claude Code should start inside your project directory.
+Make sure you are inside the project directory before starting Claude Code.

 ---

-# Step 11: Start the Spec-Driven Development Workflow
+# 🚀 Spec-Driven Development Workflow

-Inside Claude Code, use the following commands.
+After Spec-Kit Plus is initialized, use these commands inside Claude Code.

-### 1. Constitution
+## 1. Constitution

 ```text
 /sp.constitution
 ```

-Define the project's principles, standards, and development rules.
+Define the project's governing principles, standards, and development guidelines.

 ---

-### 2. Specify
+## 2. Specify

 ```text
 /sp.specify
 ```

-Describe **what** you want to build.
+Describe **what you want to build** and **why**.

 Focus on requirements and user needs rather than implementation details.

 ---

-### 3. Clarify (Optional)
+## 3. Clarify

 ```text
 /sp.clarify
 ```

-Use this when requirements are unclear or additional clarification is needed.
+Use this when requirements need clarification.

+This step is optional but recommended when the specification is unclear.

 ---

-### 4. Plan
+## 4. Plan

 ```text
 /sp.plan
 ```

-Create the technical implementation plan.
+Create the technical implementation plan, architecture, and technology choices.

 ---

-### 5. Tasks
+## 5. Tasks

 ```text
 /sp.tasks